 - Kimberly Dailey, Oregon Judicial Department

 - Hon.
-David E. Delsman, Linn County Circuit Court Judge
+David E. Delsman, Linn County Circuit Court

 - Steve Doell, Crime Victims United